h3poteto/fluentd-sidecar-injector/README.md

 - <a name="config-volume">`fluentd-sidecar-injector.h3poteto.dev/config-volume`</a> can read your own fluent.conf.
 If you specify `collector` to `fluent-bit`, `fluent-bit.conf` is read.
 - <a name="custom-env">`fluentd-sidecar-injector.h3poteto.dev/custom-env`</a> is an option that allows users to set their own values ​​in fluent.conf.
 Use with config-volume option.
 - <a name="expose-port">`fluentd-sidecar-injector.h3poteto.dev/expose-port`</a> is an option that users can set any port to expose fluentd container.
+- <a name="memory-request">`fluentd-sidecar-injector.h3poteto.dev/memory-request`</a> is an option that allows users to set the memory request for the sidecar container.
+- <a name="memory-limit">`fluentd-sidecar-injector.h3poteto.dev/memory-limit`</a> is an option that allows users to set the memory limit for the sidecar container.
+- <a name="cpu-request">`fluentd-sidecar-injector.h3poteto.dev/cpu-request`</a> is an option that allows users to set the CPU request for the sidecar container.
+- <a name="cpu-limit">`fluentd-sidecar-injector.h3poteto.dev/cpu-limit`</a> is an option that allows users to set the CPU limit for the sidecar container.
 - <a name="send-timeout">`fluentd-sidecar-injector.h3poteto.dev/send-timeout`</a> is send timeout of fluentd configuration in [here](https://github.com/h3poteto/docker-fluentd-forward/blob/master/fluent.conf#L16).
 Default is `60s`.
 - <a name="recover-wait">`fluentd-sidecar-injector.h3poteto.dev/recover-wait`</a> is used in [here](https://github.com/h3poteto/docker-fluentd-forward/blob/master/fluent.conf#L17).
 Default is `10s`.
 - <a name="hard-timeout">`fluentd-sidecar-injector.h3poteto.dev/hard-timeout`</a> is timeout of fluentd configuration in [here](https://github.com/h3poteto/docker-fluentd-forward/blob/master/fluent.conf#L18).
 Default is `120s`.